AdguardTeam/KnowledgeBase/docs/adguard-for-mac/solving-problems/advanced-settings.md

 `network.dns.filter.secure.request`

-Redirects secure DNS requests to a local DNS proxy, if one is available.
+Redirects secure DNS requests to a local DNS proxy, if there is one available.

 `network.https.ocsp.check`